-For Ponds: Weed-killing chemicals seeping into the water
+For Ponds: weed-killing chemicals seeping into the water

 The easiest way to increase oxygen levels in your Goldfish pond is to increase water movement.
-For ponds you can add in a water feature such as a water fountain.
-For aquariums you can add in a powerhead or an aerator.
+For ponds, you can add in a water feature such as a water fountain.
+For aquariums, you can add in a powerhead or an aerator.

 Oxygen levels can also be raised by introducing more plants, as these release oxygen during photosynthesis.
 Floating plants in particular lower water temperature which increases the amount of oxygen the water can hold.

-If you have a pond and live somewhere where it freezes over during the winter, lack of water surface area can also cause low oxygen levels.
+If you have a pond and live somewhere where it freezes over during the winter, a lack of water surface area can also cause low oxygen levels.
 Make sure to break up ice using an aerator or de-icer to allow gas exchange to occur.

 If you have a small pond you add water to or are making water changes, you may use tap water to facilitate your needs.
 Tap water has added chlorine or chloramine that is extremely harmful to fish.
 If your tap water has the gaseous chlorine added to it, simply setting your water aside for a few days will allow the gas to dissipate out naturally before adding the water to your water.

 Chloramine, on the other hand, is fixed into the water supply in areas where it is utilized as a sterilizer and will not disperse naturally.
 Tap water with chloramine is rendered safe for your fish using a neutralizing liquid.